Apply for funding for security measures to protect against hate crime.

-You need to have evidence of hate crime (for example police reports, records of incidents or photographic evidence) before you arrange a site survey and discuss your security requirements with your local Designing Out Crime Officers (DOCO) or a licensed member of the Master Locksmiths Association (MLA) in the first instance or your local Crime Prevention Design Adviser (CPDA) who can provide advice and assist with an assessment of the security of your building.
+You need to have evidence of hate crime (for example police reports, records of incidents or photographic evidence) before you arrange a site survey and discuss your security requirements with your local Designing Out Crime Officers (DOCO) or a licensed member of the Master Locksmiths Association (MLA) who can provide advice and assist with an assessment of the security of your building.